mlswg/mls-protocol/draft-barnes-mls-protocol.md

 group member sends a handshake message, it is based on the most current state of the group.
 In practice, however, there is a risk that two members will generate handshake messages simultaneously, based on the same state.

 When this happens, there is a need for the members of the group to deconflict the simultaneous handshake messages.
 There are two general approaches:

-* Have the server enforce a total order
+* Have the delivery service enforce a total order
 * Have a signal in the message that clients can use to break ties

 In either case, there is a risk of starvation.
 In a sufficiently